TexasInstruments/mcupsdk-core-k3/docs_src/docs/api_guide/device/am62x/getting_started_flash.md

         Starting linux and RTOS/Baremetal applications

-- Congratulations now the EVM is flashed with your application and you dont need CCS anymore to run the application.
+- Congratulations now the EVM is flashed with your application and you don't need CCS anymore to run the application.